Hit the C-spot: How to have cervical orgasms during sex

 Turns out, the cervix isn’t just a gateway to your uterus – it’s also an erogenous zone

-We recently discussed how the cervix is a gateway from the vagina to the uterus, but did you know it can also be a gateway to pleasure?
-In honor of National Orgasm Day (July 31st), we’re bringing you a complete guide to one of our favorite kinds: The cervical orgasm.
+We recently discussed how the cervix is a gateway from the vaginal canal to the uterus, but did you know it can also be a gateway to pleasure?
+In honor of National Orgasm Day we’re bringing you a complete guide to one of our favorite kinds: The cervical orgasm.

-When we talk about orgasms in the female reproductive system, the clitoris and G-spot normally steal all of the spotlight.
+When we talk about types of orgasms in the female reproductive system, the clitoris and G-spot normally steal the spotlights.
 But behind the scenes, a new star is waiting to steal the show: the C-spot.

-While the G-spot is lower down in the vagina about an inch above the opening, the C-spot is high up on the cervix, and stimulating it is sometimes referred to as “cervical penetration.”
+While the G-spot is lower down in the vagina about an inch above the opening, the C-spot is high up on the cervix.
+Stimulating it is sometimes referred to as “cervical penetration.”

 Penetrate what, you say?
 Between the cervix’s role in IUD insertion, childbirth, and getting your period, it’s normal to associate the cervix with pain.
-If the phrase cervical penetration sounds like something that would make even Christian Grey wince, get ready to go deep as we explore the stimulation method that many swear by for body-shattering orgasms.
+If cervix orgasm sounds like something that would make even Christian Grey wince, get ready to go deep as we explore the stimulation method that many swear by for body-shattering orgasms.

 What is cervical penetration?
 And what’s the C-spot?